khaledghobashy/uraeus_mbd/README.md

 Each numerical environment is responsible for the translation of the developed symbolic models into valid numerical code, and for the features it aims to provide for the users.

-The development of such environments in different languages requires a good grasp of several aspects such as :
+The development of such environments in different languages requires a good grasp of several aspects, such as :

 - Good knowledge of the **uraeus.smbd** symbolic models' interfaces and structure.
 - Good knowledge of the target language.